malaviya-parth/TOC/01_FA and Regular Languages/07_Grammars/ChomskyHeirarchy.md

 ### Type 0: Unrestricted / Universal Grammar
     - No restriction on the rules
     - For LHS -> RHS
-    - LHS can be any string with atleat one non-terminal symbol
+    - LHS can be any string with atleast one non-terminal symbol
     - RHS can be any string
     - Example: aA -> acbd
                aABcd -> acbDE